DanielShamsoddini/ALifeFinalProject/README.md

    ![CI FIGURE](https://user-images.githubusercontent.com/23564433/225202917-b968e83f-93ee-4bb7-b8ac-9e165fae1b1a.png)

-   One thing I noticed from observing the simulations in action, was that many of the final robots optimized to essentially vibrate their way across the world, with small rapid movements, something which I believe takes fewer actuating motors than actual leg movement.
+   One thing I noticed from observing the simulations in action, was that many of the final robots optimized to essentially vibrate their way across the world, with small rapid movements, something which I believe takes more actuating motors than actual leg movement.
+I believe that evolution incentivizes robots to develop so that many motors are making constant rapid small movements, something that the control scenario with all synapses connected provides, due to its maximal sensor to motor input relative to the others

    Here is a gif of this behavior in action:
    ![Screen Recording 2023-03-14 at 11 42 30 PM](https://user-images.githubusercontent.com/23564433/225209516-8aba6e07-8b50-4091-a5ac-1e15140c6a15.gif)

-   Some potential solutions to this could be to increase the values of synaptic weights possible, to evolutionarily incentivize robots with more movement, or to perhaps increase the range of motor movement.
+   Some potential solutions to this could be to increase the values of synaptic weights possible, to evolutionarily disincentivize robots that exhibit this kind of movement, or to perhaps increase the range of motor movement.

   Conclusion: